PRINCIPLES

 My grasp of the parallel contending issues tends to ebb and flow in a piece.
 It can be quite frustrating and exhausting at times but a real pleasure when everything comes together and flows.

-The above Approach and observations have been refined and honed through 35 years on a wide variety of projects, resulting in a breadth and depth of experience, bringing both skill and professionalism to my work.
+The above Approach and observations have been refined and honed through over 40 years of experience on a wide variety of projects, resulting in a breadth and depth of experience, bringing both skill and professionalism to my work.

 My work is broad and diverse in both subject and material, led by commissions, projects or my own creative ideas.
 I enjoy the variety and challenge that each project brings and find the demands, interaction and cross fertilization of ideas between areas creatively stimulating.